Sparten-Ashvinee/FaceRec/README.md

 Conducted model optimization to improve performance and efficiency, ensuring enhanced accuracy and faster inference times.
 Quantized the model generating a perfectly optimized model for deployment on the Nvidia Jetson Nano edge devices.
 This model is deployed industrially for facial recognition-based attendance and safety compliance monitoring.

 ### Deployment
 We are developing a web inference system for testing, available at [Ashvinee.xyz](https://www.ashvinee.xyz/coming-soon-02).
+Also deployment industrially on the Nvidia Jetson Nano edge devices for facial recognition-based attendance and safety compliance monitoring.

 ### Resources
   * [FaceNet](https://github.com/davidsandberg/facenet)